juancsr/quasar-attack-operation/README.md

 ### Running by docker-compose
 ___
 Make sure you have docker and docker compose installed on your machine.
- (You can very this by simple running the version commands for the two of them):
+ (You can verify this by simple running the version commands for the two of them):

  ```
  $ docker version